 We feel like we have a various selection of trees this year.
 We have Leyland Cypress, (the tree that stays green and doesn’t shed needles) from four to about eight feet tall.We also have Virginia Pines as well as a few Murray Cypress.
-In addition to the Leylands and Pines, there is a small selection of Red Cedars that will be available to cut on the 2nd weekend in December.
+In addition to the Leylands and Pines, there are some beautiful Carolina Sapphires as well as Blue Ice that will be available to cut on the 2nd weekend in December.

 We’ll offer hayrides through the farm during the Christmas season.

 We sure hope you can come out and enjoy spending some time in the country this fall and winter – and get a nice tree too!

 We’re open every Monday thru Friday 10 a.m. until dark (about 6 p.m.) and Saturdays and Sundays from 9 a.m. until dark (6 p.m.) beginning Thanksgiving Day, and we look forward to seeing our old friends and to making some new ones.

 Tips for Real Trees

 - Make a fresh cut on the truck when you get home.
 The sap can seal over quickly and won’t allow water to be absorbed again.
 The bark is also a valuable way for the tree to absorb and keep the moisture; so avoid whittling away the sides of your trunk if at all possible.